NJR Privacy Notice

 The NJR also has permission under Section 251 of the NHS Act 2006 to use patient identifiable data to link to other health datasets.
 Currently, these include:

-• The Hospital Episodes Statistics (HES) service for NHS patients in England.
+- The Hospital Episodes Statistics (HES) service for NHS patients in England.

 - The Patient Episode Database Wales (PEDW) service for NHS patients in Wales.

-• The NHS England Patient Reported Outcomes Measures (PROMs) service
+- The NHS England Patient Reported Outcomes Measures (PROMs) service

-• Data from the Office of National Statistics
+- Data from the Office of National Statistics

-• Data from the Department of Health Information and Analysis Directorate, Northern Ireland.
+- Data from the Department of Health Information and Analysis Directorate, Northern Ireland.

 The purpose of linking to these data sets is to enhance the type of analyses undertaken by the NJR.
 Linking to data that has already been collected saves hospitals having to provide the same information more than once to different organisations.
 Hospital Episode Statistics (HES) data is used to calculate whether a hospital has submitted the right number of records to the NJR, this is called compliance.
 The NJR also use HES data to calculate Best Practice Tariff payments for hospitals in England.
 This is an NHS initiative where hospitals get extra funding if the care that they deliver to patients is deemed ‘good’ across a number of criteria.

 Identifiable information is sent securely to the NJR centre where it is linked to NJR data.
 The resulting, linked data set that is used for analysis will not include patient identifiable data.
 Again, the outcomes of the analyses are published as aggregated data so it is not possible to identify individuals.